yoratoni/celk/README.md

 - The RIPEMD-160 algorithm.
 - The BASE58 encoder.

-Technically, I could also convert the generator, but I don't think it is necessary as it only executes operations on a single buffer, initialized only once.
+Technically, I could also convert the generator, but I don't think it is necessary as it only executes operations on a single cache, initialized only once.
 The Finder class could also be converted, but it's literally a loop that calls the generator, so I don't think it is necessary too.

-### 3. Workers
+### 2. Workers
 Thinking about it, but after a lot of performance improvements..

 1000 BTC Bitcoin Challenge